 Herrison has exhibited all over the world.
 He has created an autonomous language in his works where his culture and early experiences with weaving has translated into a contemporary painting form.

 Wilmer was interviewed and featured in TOROSIETE Magazine, July 2018.

-Original Works from Wilmer Herrison are not currently available in our Museum Gallery Store.
-Contact us for more information about acquiring works from this artist.
+Original Works from Wilmer Herrison are available in our Museum Gallery Store.